 Erin Condren LifePlanners are hugely popular planners.
 They are well designed and customizable.
 If you are thinking about getting one check out this review of the new Erin Condren LifePlanner.
 I was given the planner for free, all thoughts are my own.

 I used Happy Planners for years but a few years I decided to get my first Erin Condren LifePlanner.
-Last year I tried out the Erin Condren PetitePlanner but for 2021 I have decided to return to the LifePlanner.
+I’ve also tried out the Erin Condren PetitePlanner but my favorite Erin Condren planner is the LifePlanner.

 If you are thinking about getting one but are still on the fence hopefully this review can help you decide if it’s right for you.

 Erin Condren LifePlanner Review

 Erin Condren LifePlanners are planners that have become very popular over the last several years.
 You can choose the more traditional style coiled LifePlanner that has a lot of customizable options, a binder style, the PetitePlanners, or a softbound planner.

 And recently they have introduced the Daily LifePlanner Duo!
 If you have wanted a daily planner spread you will love this.
 To keep it from being too big it comes in two books.

 With the spiral-bound Erin Condren planner, you can choose from several customizable covers, layouts, color schemes, coil colors, and more.